-The ACSC supports the Victorian Cancer Survivorship Program (VCSP), which is funded by the Department of Health and Human Services.
+The ACSC supports the Victorian Cancer Survivorship Program (VCSP), which is funded by the Department of Health.

 Support includes providing expert advice to funded projects; offering networking opportunities by convening a Victorian Survivorship Community of Practice and online workspace; developing supporting resources; and involvement in program evaluation.